dansmyers/IntroToCS/Projects/4-Secret_to_Everybody/1-Frequency_Analysis/README.md

 ## Tips

+### The cipher

+The cipher is a one-to-one substitution cipher that maps each letter of the alphabet to another letter.
+Both uppercase and lowercase letters use the same mappings.

+It is ***not*** any version of the rotational Caesar cipher, nor is it another standard letter-swapping method like the Atbash cipher, which reverses the alphabet (A becomes Z, B becomes Y, etc.).

 ### Uppercase and lowercase letters
 The ciphertext contains both uppercase and lowercase letters.
 I recommend converting each line of text to lowercase before you perform frequency analysis, so that you obtain complete counts for every letter.
 You can use the string's `.lower()` method to convert a line to all lowercase letters: